Tax Credits: Parliamentary Committees

 Reports for prior sessions can be found here.

-The Public Administration Committee examines the quality and standards of administration within the Civil Service and scrutinises the reports of the Parliamentary and Health Service Ombudsman.
+The Public Administration and Constitutional Affairs Committee examines constitutional issues and the quality and standards of administration within the Civil Service and scrutinises the reports of the Parliamentary and Health Service Ombudsman.
 The Committee can therefore be involved in 'benefits' issues such as tax credits.

 Committees established by Statute